Menu

 The village of Lindos below the acropolis is a well-preserved medieval settlement of sea-captain houses — built between the 15th and 18th centuries by prosperous Lindian ship owners, with ornate carved doorframes, cobbled courtyards, and the characteristic Lindos architectural tradition of pebble mosaic floors (choklakia).
 Many are now pensions, restaurants, or private houses that can be seen from the lanes.
 The village is beautiful and busy: in July–August, the main square and the donkey-path to the acropolis are extremely crowded.

-Best for: Every visitor to Rhodes.
-The Lindos acropolis is irreplaceable; the village is beautiful; the bay is excellent for swimming.
+Best for: Every visitor to Rhodes — the acropolis is irreplaceable, the village is beautiful, and the bay rounds out a perfect day.

 East Coast Beaches